rklymentiev/py-for-neuro/chapters/chapter3.md

 DataFrames can only have two dimensions (rows and columns).
 </opt>
 <opt text="Yes">
-Could you imagine a 5D csv file?
+Can you imagine a 5 dimensional csv file?
 </opt>
 </choice>